eyp/federated-learning-network/README.md

 Also is possible to increase the samples used for training by the clients at:

-      federated-learning/src/client/client.py lines 69,70 for the training dataset and 80,81 for the validation dataset.
+      federated-learning/src/client/client.py lines 81,82 for the training dataset and 92,93 for the validation dataset.

 ## Known issues
-This is a very first approach, so when clients crash because some bug neither the server or the clients can recover, so you must restart everything.
+This is a very first approach, so when clients crash because some bug, neither the server nor the clients can recover from the failure, then you must restart everything.

 There's no persistence implemented yet, so everytime you start servers & clients the model will be initialized with random values and must be trained from the beginning.